-I am a data scientist mostly working in the R world.
+I am Assistant Professor of Teaching in Department of Statistics at University of California Irvine.
+Formerly I was at Denison University and New College of Florida.
 I am an Accredited Graduate Statistician by the American Statistical Association.
-I am currently Visiting Assistant Professor of Data Analytics at Denison University.
-Previously I was Assistant Professor of Applied Statistics in the Data Science program at New College of Florida.
 I have taught various statistics courses both at the undergraduate and graduate levels.
-I have both methodological and collaborative research interests.
 I am the co-founder of R-Ladies Columbus and R-Ladies Sarasota.
-I love talking about movies, books, and languages.
+When I am not doing statistics, I love playing my mandolin, watching movies, reading books, and (trying to) learning languages.

 PhD in Quantitative Research, Evauation, and Measurement, 2017